Strencher/BetterDiscordStuff/readme.md

 ## Better Discord Stuff - **Strencher**
-# A collection about some Better Discord Stuff themes and Plugins.
+# My collection about some Better Discord themes and Plugins.